-BOSTON – Thursday, February 27, 2014 - The Patrick Administration today announced that Massachusetts will pursue Pay for Success (PFS) contracts to bring adult basic education programs to more adults across the Commonwealth.
-The Executive Office for Administration and Finance (EOAF) and the Executive Office of Education (EOE) today issued a request for responses (RFR) to enter into PFS contracts with the goal of helping more adults make successful transitions to employment, higher wage jobs, and higher education.
+BOSTON – The Patrick Administration today announced the apparent successful bidders for a Pay for Success (PFS) initiative that will bring Adult Basic Education programs to more adults across the Commonwealth with the goal of helping individuals make successful transitions to employment, higher wage jobs and higher education.

 Patrick Administration Announces up to $3 Million in Funding for Fourth Round of Community Innovation Challenge Grants

 Boston (August 11, 2014) - Secretary of Administration and Finance Glen Shor today announced the fourth round of Community Innovation Challenge (CIC) grants for Fiscal Year 2015.
 Building upon the success of the three previous rounds of CIC grants, up to $3 million will be made available to support local government innovations through regional collaborations.

 Governor Patrick Visits Commonwealth of Massachusetts Innovation Fellows and Information Technology Interns